sujithjay/sujithjay.github.io/about.md

 I have a thorough background in computer science, but I also try to think and write on organizational culture, statistics, macro-economics, and all sorts of randomness.
 This blog is a presentation of learnings, ideas, and solutions I come across, and my explorations around it.

-## For Potential Employers or Collaborations
+## For Potential Employers or Collaborators
 This blog is a three-fold portfolio: code, technical writing, and distillations of ideas from computer science and mathematics.
 You can use the links to my online profiles in the sidebar to contact me; while I do respond on every profile listed, I am way more responsive on [Twitter](https://twitter.com/suj1th).